Nokitoo/mediawiki-flow-parser/README.md

 Mediawiki Flow Parser
 =====================

 Convert a Mediawiki Flow to a terminal flow.
-(Readable by bots or humans) API_PATH is the directory path of API.
+(Readable by bots or humans)<br>
+API_PATH is the directory path of API.

 Installation instructions